Mariusz-Marciniak/highlight-map/projects/map/README.md

   It allows you to define different types of brushes that can be assigned to individual areas.

   The main idea is based on https://github.com/kemayo/maphilight.
-  However current version of this library only supports poly shaped areas.
+  However it provides different configuration options and some additional functionalities.
+Current version of this library only supports poly shaped areas.

-## Code scaffolding
+## Usage

 Run `ng generate component component-name --project map` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project map`.
 > Note: Don't forget to add `--project map` or else it will be added to the default project in your `angular.json` file.